-Before the Second World War, the studios mainly attracted young, unskilled students with an interest in drawing, later on the studios increasingly drew on the arsenal of students or graduate students of the Academy of Visual Arts.
-During the 1950s, dozens of students from the academy worked in Mineur's studio.
-At Atelier Schrijver, all twenty employees in 1961 were academically educated or were educated at the academy.
-Atelier Engelman also made grateful use of the student file of the academy.
-Wages were sadly low: "But yes, you didn't do the painting for the money, you did it for love - for free expression, for spontaneous design," wrote Kees Sparreboom.
-His eccentric master painter in particular exerted a tremendous influence in that respect.
+Before the Second World War, the workshops were mainly able to attract young, uneducated students with an interest in drawing, later the workshops increasingly drew on the arsenal of students or graduates of the Academy of Visual Arts.
+During the 1961s, dozens of students from the academy worked in Mineur's studio.
+In XNUMX, all twenty employees at Atelier Schrijver were academically trained or followed a course at the academy.
+Atelier Engelman also made grateful use of the academy's student database.
+Wages were woefully low: 'But yes, you didn't paint for the money, you did it out of love - for free expression, for spontaneous design,' wrote Kees Sparreboom.
+His eccentric master painter in particular exerted a tremendous influence in this respect.
 'Leo Mineur was really obsessed with art.
-For him there was a great admiration and a deep respect for all.
-His knowledge of art and his professionalism were considered phenomenal.
-Mineur taught his students pride and discipline and excelled in 'correct interaction with his employees'.
-The pupils also took home such life lessons.
-Working in the studio, Sparreboom noted, was not a work, but "an extremely important LEARNING SCHOOL."
+There was great admiration and deep respect for him.
+His knowledge of the arts and his craftsmanship were considered phenomenal.
+Minor instilled pride and discipline in his students and excelled in 'correct manners with his employees'.
+Such life lessons were also taken home by the students.
+Working in the studio, Sparreboom concluded, was not work, but 'an extremely important LEARNING SCHOOL'.

 However, working conditions were downright bad.
 The housing of Atelier Leo Mineur should even be considered miserable: the atelier was too cold or too hot, people were constantly moving to other locations, petroleum stoves exploded, coffee was out of the question and the students had to work standing up to stay awake.
 Then the studio was located high in a warehouse, then again it moved to the former stables of the mounted police (where the hayloft was used to make paint) or the studio was hit by skew and subsidence.
 The management of Atelier Schrijver also sometimes had nasty features.
 Maurits van Emden's work consisted of scraping old cinema billboards on the banks of the Rotte with a putty knife.
 'We sometimes stood for days at a time along the quay on the river for coloring.
 Stupid work, in which you also had to be careful not to make any cracks in the jute fabric with which the plates were stretched '.
 Van Emden called the work in the studio 'a tough solo'.

-In modern post-war Rotterdam, the studios seemed like a remnant of days gone by.
-The traditional organizational structure of the studios, based on the principle of reciprocal relationships between masters, companions and students, had hardly changed in the course of time.
-Paul Wayers commented on this: 'Well, the way it looks here in our studio, that is what a studio looked like in Rembrandt's time.
-The craft that is practiced here is in fact a kind of medieval profession [...]
-The skill and creativity with pencil and brush are infinitely more important here than the 'time-is-money-learn'.
-Unfortunately, I must admit that I have not only witnessed the fall, but also the demise of one of the last medieval artists 'studios with students, companions and masters.'
+In modern post-war Rotterdam, the studios seemed like a relic of days gone by.
+The traditional organizational structure of the workshops, based on the principle of reciprocal relationships between masters, journeymen and students, had hardly changed here over time.
+Paul Wayers commented on this: 'Well, the way it looks here in our studio, that's what a studio looked like in Rembrandt's time.
+The craft that is practiced here is in fact a kind of medieval profession […] The skill and creativity with pencil and brush are infinitely more important here than the 'time is money' doctrine.
+Unfortunately, I must confess that I witnessed not only the flourishing, but also the downfall of one of the last medieval painting studios with apprentices, companions and masters.

-That structure certainly contributed to the demise of the studios.
-Around 1960 the end of the golden period of the painting studio was approaching.
-A falling demand for cinema paintings accelerated that end.
-"There is absolutely no bread in it anymore," said Jo Engelman.
-"What you see in Rotterdam about advertising all comes from Amsterdam."
-And with that the bond between the studios and the art academy came to an end.
-A new type of studio made its appearance: the studios of reconstruction artists such as Louis van Roode, who were looking for employees at the art academy for the manufacture of large monumental wall artworks.
-The time when the profession of cinema painter could act as a springboard to an existence as an independent visual artist was over.
-National schemes for visual artists were expanded in 1956 and four years later the Rotterdam percentage scheme was also a fact.
-Artists were given more and more opportunities to make free work and still provide for their maintenance.
+That structure certainly contributed to the downfall of the studios.
+Around 1960 the end of the golden age of the painting studio was approaching.
+A plummeting demand for cinema paintings accelerated that end.
+"There is no bread in it at all," said Jo Engelman.
+'What you still see in advertising in Rotterdam all comes from Amsterdam'.
+And with that, the link between the studios and the art academy came to an end.
+A new type of studio appeared: the studios of reconstruction artists such as Louis van Roode, who were looking for employees at the art academy to produce large monumental wall artworks.
+The time when the profession of cinema painter could function as a springboard to an existence as an independent visual artist was over.
+National schemes for visual artists were expanded in 1956 and the Rotterdam percentage scheme was also a fact four years later.
+Artists were given more and more opportunities to make free work and still provide for themselves.

 Leo Mineur left the company in 1960.
 He died in 1976.
-Less and less was painted in the decoration workshops.
-Stand construction and typography were now important.
-Paul Wayers sold Atelier Leo Mineur in 1995 to Chris Jansen, a former manager of the oil company British Petrol (BP).
+In the decoration workshops less and less painting was done.
+Stand construction and typography were important now.
+Paul Wayers sold Atelier Leo Mineur in 1995 to Chris Jansen, a former manager of the British Petrol (BP) oil company.
 Jansen tried to revitalize the ailing company, but in 2003 the bankruptcy of one of the most characteristic advertising studios followed.
-The 'Leo Mineur' brand turned out to be strong.
-A former student of the studio, Willem Kerssemeijer, bought the rights with his wife Michelle Geurts and gave the company a restart; first from a garage box in Schiedam and later from a company site in Berkel and Rodenrijs.
-Painting was also placed at the top of the agenda.
-The last medieval atelier in Rotterdam had resilience and endurance.
+However, the 'Leo Mineur' brand turned out to be strong.
+A former apprentice at the studio, Willem Kerssemeijer, bought the rights with his wife Michelle Geurts and restarted the company; first from a garage in Schiedam and later on a company site in Berkel en Rodenrijs.
+Painting was also placed at the top of the agenda again.
+Rotterdam's last medieval studio had resilience and endurance.

 Honor repair for craftsmanship

-Viewed from the perspective of the current creative class - underpinned by technological innovations, highly trained screen workers and often expensive marketing campaigns - the classic guild model of the advertising studios looks dated.
-But in his stimulating study The Craftsman (2008) sociologist and cellist Richard Sennett placed the craft in a context of social interaction, social change and new citizenship.
-He does not view the history of the Enlightenment as an abstract history of ideas, but as a history of the way in which knowledge transfer took place among artisans.
-Making is thinking: by learning a craft, the student gets to know himself and gets the opportunity to shape his worldview and citizenship.
-The structure of the studio contributes to respect for tools, the ritualization of knowledge transfer and the shaping of social relationships and citizenship.
-According to Sennett, a new approach to craftsmanship and craftsmanship might offer solutions to many contemporary social problems.
+Seen from the perspective of the current creative class - underpinned by technological innovations, highly trained VDU workers and often very expensive marketing campaigns - the classic guild model of the advertising studios looks dated.
+But in his stimulating study The Craftsman (2008) sociologist and cellist Richard Sennett placed the craft in a context of social interaction, societal change and new citizenship.
+He does not understand the history of the Enlightenment as an abstract history of ideas, but as a history of the way in which knowledge transfer took place among craftsmen.
+Making is thinking: by learning a craft, the student gets to know himself and is given the opportunity to shape his worldview and citizenship.
+The structure of the studio contributes to respect for tools, the ritualization of knowledge transfer and the shaping of social relations and citizenship.
+According to Sennett, a new approach to craftsmanship and craftsmanship could well provide solutions for many contemporary social problems.

 The above insights certainly contributed to the creation of the Bouwkeet on the Schiedamseweg.
-This became 17 on September 2016 makerspace opened for residents of Bospolder-Tussendijken by mayor Aboutaleb.
-The initiative comes from the Verre Bergen Foundation - a philanthropic organization that values social returns.
-The motto of the Bouwkeet is: 'Making with your hands what has come up in your head.
+This became 17 on September 2016 makerspace opened for local residents of Bospolder-Tussendijken by Mayor Aboutaleb.
+The initiative comes from the Verre Bergen Foundation - a philanthropic organization that attaches great importance to social return.
+The Construction Cabin's motto is: 'Make with your hands what came to mind.
 Learning from others, learning with others'.
-Central to philosophy is the principle of reciprocity: in exchange for the use of the workplace, the students return their knowledge and designs, but also workshops.
-Another tradition was also honored: the studio's connection with the professional arts domain - Daniel White was appointed as director, previously associated with the Willem de Kooning Academy as a teacher.
-In the Bouwkeet, teachers and students work with wood, metal, ceramics and textiles, but also with 3D printers and ultramodern laser cutters.
+Central to the philosophy is the principle of reciprocity: in exchange for the use of the workplace, the students return their knowledge and designs, as well as workshops.
+Another tradition was also restored: the connection between the studio and the professional art domain - Daniel White was appointed as director, formerly associated with the Willem de Kooning Academy as a teacher.
+In the Construction Cabin, teachers and students work with wood, metal, ceramics and textiles, but also with 3D printers and ultramodern laser cutters.

-From this perspective, the old creative class, which includes the studios of Engelman, Mineur and Schrijver, makes a much less dated impression.
-The advertising studios were more than just commercial workplaces - the companies guided young people on their way to a social career and imparted their love for art and culture, regardless of their background, education or social position in society.
-Is there not a model in the old studio that could still be used today to resolve issues related to the large number of early school-leavers and the increasing youth unemployment?
-Sennett, Oosterling and the founders of the Bouwkeet tend to answer that question in the affirmative.
-The characteristics that they attribute to craftsmanship are precisely the merits of the old creative industry, previously enumerated by Kees Sparreboom: love for tools and the craft, transfer of knowledge and skills, promotion of correct manners, respect for colleagues and their work, and love of art and culture.
-Indeed, the studio as 'LEERSCHOOL', suitable for shaping a valuable existence in the post-industrial city.
+From this perspective, the old creative class, to which the workshops of Engelman, Mineur and Schrijver must be counted, makes a much less dated impression.
+The advertising studios were more than just commercial workshops - the companies guided young people on their way to social careers and instilled their love for art and culture, regardless of their background, education or social position in society.
+Is there perhaps not a model in the old studio that could still be used today in the solution of problems associated with the large number of early school leavers and the increasing youth unemployment?
+Sennett, Oosterling and the founders of the Bouwkeet are inclined to answer that question in the affirmative.
+The characteristics they attribute to craftsmanship are precisely the merits of the old creative industry, previously enumerated by Kees Sparreboom: love for tools and the craft, transfer of knowledge and skills, promotion of correct manners, respect for colleagues and their work, and love for art and culture.
+Indeed, the studio as a 'LEERSCHOOL', suitable for shaping a valuable existence in the post-industrial city.